mschoch/bleve_sourcegraph_blog/README.md

     What if we combined 50% of Lucene's text analysis components with an off-the-shelf KV store?

 * Initially focus on the most commonly used text analysis components
-* Use Go interaces so that users can fill in the gaps with components for their own languages/domains
+* Use Go interfaces so that users can fill in the gaps with components for their own languages/domains
 * Avoid heavy lifting with a custom file format, lots of interesting KV stores to choose from (currently support <a target="_blank" href="https://github.com/google/leveldb">LevelDB</a>, <a target="_blank" href="https://github.com/boltdb/bolt">Bolt</a>, <a target="_blank" href="https://github.com/couchbase/forestdb">ForestDB</a>)

 Features supported: